AdamK2003/masto-backfill/README.md

 ## Why?

 I created my instance about a week ago, and I wanted to see old posts on some users' pages.
-I found some tools (like [FediFetcher](https://github.com/nanos/FediFetcher) and [GetMoarFediverse](https://github.com/g3rv4/GetMoarFediverse)), but none of them worked for me, so I decided to make my own.
+I found some tools (like [FediFetcher](https://github.com/nanos/FediFetcher) and [GetMoarFediverse](https://github.com/g3rv4/GetMoarFediverse)), but none of them worked for my use case, so I decided to make my own.

 ## How does it work?